-If you are visiting Denmark, you must check whether you need a visa, depending upon your nationality and the purpose of your visit.
+If you are visiting Denmark, you must check whether you need a visa, depending on your nationality and the purpose of your visit.

-The Schengen visa usually grants you the right to travel in the Schengen region for maximum 90 days.
+The Schengen visa usually grants you the right to travel in the Schengen region for a maximum of 90 days.

 The Schengen Agreement encompasses the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.